 Canisius strives to create the best quality of experience for its student-athletes.
 Teachers challenge young men with a rigorous academic curriculum, coaches strive for athletic excellence, and the administration has provided first-rate facilities.
 Most importantly, Canisius student-athletes stay true to the school's Jesuit mission, to be "Men for Others."

-In 2017-18, 15 Canisius student-athletes committed to colleges and universities throughout the United States to continue their academic and athletic pursuits.
-The group represented nearly 10% of the senior class, far surpassing the national average of 2% of high school seniors that move onto collegiate athletic careers.
+In 2018-2019, 19 Canisius student-athletes committed to colleges and universities throughout the United States to continue their academic and athletic pursuits.
+The group represented nearly 10% of the senior class, far surpassing the national average of 2% of high school seniors who move on to collegiate athletic careers.
 Canisius student-athletes are pursuing their academic and athletic careers at schools such as Princeton, Harvard, Penn St., Bowling Green, Navy, Cornell, Boston College, Miami, Williams College and Cal-Berkley.

 Our students compete against some of the best high school athletic programs in the Western New York region at outstanding home athletic facilities.
 Canisius athletic teams are thrilled to call Koessler Field at the Robert J. Stransky Memorial Complex its home field.
 The multi-purpose facility opened to rave reviews from home and visiting teams, alike.
 An eight-lane running track circles a field composed of a synthetic surface called A-Turf.
 An extra layer of padding beneath its surface provides for one of the top-playing fields available to an athlete, in consistency of play, durability, comfort and aesthetics.

 The Bernard J. Kennedy Field House has created far more opportunities for our indoor sports such as basketball, volleyball and wrestling, as well as outdoor sports that require indoor practice such as the baseball team.
 In addition, physical education classes, intramurals and student-run activities such as the 3-on-3 basketball tournament held this past March, have added immensely to the Canisius experience.